KTH2299 (Athenian Red-Slip Imitation Dish) [permalink]

 Description

-Bowl.
+Dish.
 Straight flaring upper wall.
-Rim projects out horizontally; outer face is round, upper face marked by two grooves.
+Rim projects out horizontally but slightly drooping; outer face is round, upper face marked by two grooves.

-Fabric: buff with a tinge of pink.
+Fabric: yellowish red buff.
 Slip: orangish red to dark brownish red.
-Very fine, somewhat soft; smooth break.
-Rare, small to medium, subrounded, lime chunks; rare tiny black bits; rare (micaceous?) sparkles at surface.
+Very fine, somewhat hard; smooth to slightly hackly break.
+Very rare, small to medium, subrounded, lime chunks; rare small, subangular black particles; rare (micaceous dusting?) sparkles at surface.
 Thin, uneven, semiglossy slip, flaking in small chips.
 Fine turning lines on interior and around rim.
-Corinthian.
+Attic.

 Preservation comment